LAST UPDATED August 24, 2020

 - The Social Innovation Lab is an eight-week program for students from Alamo Colleges, St. Mary’s University, Trinity University, University of Incarnate Word, and community members interested in launching a social enterprise.

-- Students + Startups is a program hosted by Trinity University but open to students nationwide.
+- Students + Startups is open to students nationwide.

 - Trinity University Stumberg Venture Competition